martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/job_done/index.md

 💬 "What could I have done better when working together?"
 {{</ quoteblock >}}

 ## Checklist

-- :check_box_with_check: Hand over open work items
+- :check_box_with_check: Hand over open work items, or unassign them
 - :check_box_with_check: Delete open branches
 - :check_box_with_check: Say Goodbye to your team and colleagues
 - :check_box_with_check: Check for your ip whitelists in Azure DevOps